JuliaIntervals/IntervalArithmetic.jl/docs/src/intro.md

 ```
 We also have to round the lower endpoint down and the upper endpoint up to get guaranteed containment of the true result, since we are using floating-point arithmetic.

-For more information on how different functions behave in Interval Arithmetic, refer to [Interval Arithmetic](https://en.wikipedia.org/wiki/Interval_arithmetic)
+For more information on how different functions behave in Interval Arithmetic, refer to [Interval Arithmetic](https://en.wikipedia.org/wiki/Interval_arithmetic).

-Once we have done this for all basic functions, we can define a complicated Julia function like
+Once we have done this for basic functions, we can define a complicated Julia function like
 ```
 f(x) = sin(3x^2 - 2 cos(1/x))
 ```